 My name is Kirsten Hund (pronounced Keer-stin) and I am a life-long educator in Austin, Texas.
 I currently serve as the Program Director at The Holdsworth Center.
-HC is an amazing leadership development initiative funded by Charles Butt, the CEO of H-E-B, that will support education leaders in a five year intensive program including superintendents, principals and central office leaders.
+THC is an amazing leadership development initiative funded by Charles Butt, the CEO of H-E-B, that will support education leaders in a five year intensive program including superintendents, principals and central office leaders.
 I really LOVE my H-E-B and after seeing how much they support education, I hope you do too!

 Previously, I had the privilege to serve as the Associate Executive Director for Instruction at TEPSA, the Texas Elementary Principals and Supervisors Association.
 My main role was to design and implement professional learning to support the 5800+ elementary school leaders.
 I grew up in Phoenix, Arizona, but came to Texas as soon as I could.
 I began my career in education after graduating from The University of Texas at Austin in 1996